 Reasoning Traces from Real Decisions

-The most valuable training signal in our tasks is not the code itself — it is the reasoning that accompanied real engineering decisions: why this approach was chosen over alternatives, what tradeoffs were considered, what the review caught that the author missed.
-This decision context is invisible in public code and only exists in private repositories with rich commit and review history.
+The most valuable training signal is not the code itself — it is the reasoning that accompanied real engineering decisions: why this approach was chosen, what tradeoffs were considered, what the review caught.
+This context is invisible in public code.

 📈